turingschool/backend_mod_1_prework/final_prep/README.md

 When you are finished, add screenshots of your calendar so we can provide feedback if needed!

+It looks like 2108 hasn't been added to the Mod1 calandar, so I didn't do this bit.
+I don't know if that is okay, but I 100% plan on doing this as soon as it updates.
 - `Add Week 1 Screenshot Here`
 - `Add Week 2 Screenshot Here`
 - `Add Week 3 Screenshot Here`